skienzmatishun/rippreport/content/p/catalyst-central/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: In our 2020 Baldwin County Commission election coverage, we uncover how corrupt developer-backed candidates sell out public interest for private profit.
+Machine politicians like Joe Davis and Jeb Ball consistently vote for destructive housing developments that overload our weak local infrastructure.
+Voters must strip these greedy political brokers of power before reckless development destroys our entire county.
 ---
 In the last Fairhope municipal election the Ripp Report supported most of the City Council, even Jack Burell.
 The focus of the election was to elect a new mayor.